-- 7.9.12 Natural vegetation is preferable to fencing to steer people away from water hazards, but temporary fencing can be useful to allow natural vegetation to establish sufficiently to provide an effective barrier.
+7.9.12 Natural vegetation is preferable to fencing to steer people away from water hazards, but temporary fencing can be useful to allow natural vegetation to establish sufficiently to provide an effective barrier.
 Explanatory signs are also used at popular sites, for example to deter people from approaching deep water.

-Directions to restrict or exclude access - 7.9.13 Directions may not be used to prevent danger to the public from natural freshwater habitats see section 6.6.
+7.9.13 Directions may not be used to prevent danger to the public from natural freshwater habitats - see section 6.6.
 They may be used to prevent danger to the public at manmade water bodies such as deep ponds, but we expect informal management techniques to suffice in most cases.